Skip to main content

 Live source mountDev services mount the working tree.
 Edits show up live.

-Compose detectionOn connect, Fibe notices docker-compose*.yml and .env.example.
+Compose detectionOn connect, Fibe notices fibe.yml, fibe.yaml, docker-compose.yml, or docker-compose.yaml at the repo root and .env.example.
 Candidates for new Templates.

 Push notificationsRefresh branch list, fire source-linked Templates that track changed files, trigger listening Tricks.